strimzi/proposals/044-kraft-liveness-readiness.md

 * Broker only pods are marked as both alive and ready if listening on port 9091.
 * Combined mode pods are marked as both alive and ready when the pod is listening on 9090 (no change from phase 1).

-### Phase 3 - KafkaRoller is updated
-* KafkaRoller is updated to take the existence of controller pods and status of controller quorum into account when deciding whether to roll pods.
+### Phase 3 - KafkaRoller is updated to take the existence of controller pods and status of controller quorum into account when deciding whether to roll pods

-### Phase 4
 * Broker only readiness probe fully implemented to match this proposal.
 * Combined mode readiness probe fully implemented to match this proposal.